ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 - the effectiveness of iterative improvement
 - the need of a dualistic (agent and environment) view for it to work, at odds with the truth of non-duality

-These are lessons to explore another time.
-For now we are focused on the four grades of competence.
+These are lessons to explore another time - for now we are focused on the four grades of competence.

 ## The four competences